gyoridavid/ai_agents_az/episode_20/README.md

 # Episode 20: Use Wan 2.2, ComfyUI and n8n to generate videos for free

-In this video, we show you how to use Modal’s serverless GPU infrastructure with n8n to generate videos with Wan 2.2, ComfyUI and n8n for free
+In this video, we show you how you can run Wan 2.2 from Alibaba on modal.com using ComfyUI and n8n.
+You can use your $30 free credits you receive every month to generate stunning AI videos.

 <table>
   <tr>